kanyutu707/kanyutu707/README.md

 - 🚀 Learning Full Stack Web Development
   - Exploring the ins and outs of React and Redux for dynamic front-end experiences.
   - Navigating through the world of React Router for seamless page transitions.
-  - Styling with Tailwind CSS to create modern and responsive user interfaces.
+  - Styling with vanilla CSS to create modern and responsive user interfaces.
-  - Building server-side applications with Django, a powerful Python web framework.
+  - Building server-side applications with springboot, a powerful java web framework.
-  - Diving into PostgreSQL for efficient and scalable database management.
+  - Diving into MySql for efficient and scalable database management.

- ## 🏆 Achievements

-- 🌟 Completed Hacktoberfest 2023 - Contributed to open source projects and celebrated the spirit of collaboration.
+- 🚀 Development of Machine Learning Models

 ## 📬 Get in Touch

+- Connect with me on [Linkedin](https://www.linkedin.com/in/alfredkanyutu)
-- Connect with me on [Twitter](https://twitter.com/introvertedbot)
+- Connect with me on [Email](kanyutualfred707@gmail.com)
-- Read more of my articles on [theenthusiast.dev](https://theenthusiast.dev)

 Thanks for stopping by!
 Let's connect and explore the fascinating world of technology together. 🚀